davidb3rgqvist/project5-foorky/README.md

 - **Followers**: `/followers/` (POST, DELETE)

 The backend uses Django REST Framework, and more details about the endpoints can be found in the backend README.

+## Reusable React Components

+### 1. ProfileCard
+The `ProfileCard` component displays user profile information such as followers, following count, and the number of recipes the user has created.
+It includes:

+- **File Upload**: Allows users to upload and update their profile picture.
+- **Form Management**: Users can edit profile information such as name, bio, and email.
+- **Success/Error Messages**: Provides visual feedback after successful updates or when an error occurs.

+### Key Functionalities:
+- Editing and deleting the profile.
+- Displays important metrics such as followers and created recipes.
+- Mobile-responsive design for various screen sizes.

+### Props:
+- `user` (object): The current user data.
+- `onEdit` (function): Callback to handle profile edits.
+- `onDelete` (function): Callback to handle profile deletion.

+---

+### 2. FilterSearchCard
+The `FilterSearchCard` component is designed for filtering and searching recipes.
+It includes:

+- **Search Bar**: Allows users to search for recipes by name or keyword.
+- **Filters**: Users can filter by difficulty level and cook time.
+- **Sorting Options**: Sorts recipes by created date or alphabetically (A-Z).

+### Key Functionalities:
+- Easy integration with any recipe data feed.
+- Fully customizable filters for search queries.
+- Responsive design ensuring a smooth user experience across devices.

+### Props:
+- `onSearch` (function): Callback for handling search queries.
+- `onFilterChange` (function): Callback for updating filter selections.
+- `onSortChange` (function): Callback for updating sort order.

+---

+## 3. RecipeCard
+The `RecipeCard` component displays detailed information about a recipe.
+It includes:

+- **Image Display**: Shows a large recipe image.
+- **Flip Animation**: The card flips 180 degrees to reveal the recipe details and comment section.
+- **Like/Unlike Functionality**: Allows users to like and unlike recipes.
+- **Comment Section**: Users can add comments, and the card handles both displaying and adding comments.
+- **CRUD Functionality**: Supports editing and deleting recipes (for recipe owners).

+### Key Functionalities:
+- Provides a visual and interactive way to display recipes with flipping cards.
+- Includes like and comment features to increase engagement.
+- Fully customizable with toggles for ingredients, steps, and comments.

+### Props:
+- `recipe` (object): The recipe data (includes title, image, ingredients, steps, etc.).
+- `onDelete` (function): Callback for handling recipe deletion.

+---

+### 4. Dashboard
+The `Dashboard` component serves as the user's control panel, displaying:

+- **Created Recipes**: Lists all recipes created by the user.
+- **Liked Recipes**: Shows recipes that the user has liked.
+- **Profile Management**: Allows users to update personal information like name, bio, and image.
+- **Metrics**: Displays key metrics such as the number of followers and following.

+### Key Functionalities:
+- Central hub for the user's activity and profile management.
+- Clean design and intuitive layout for easy navigation.

+---

+### 5. RecipeFeed
+The `RecipeFeed` component displays a paginated list of recipes.
+Each card in the feed includes:

+- **Recipe Image**: Shows a large image of the recipe.
+- **Recipe Details**: A brief overview with title, description, and cook time.
+- **Flip Feature**: Clicking the card flips it to show the full recipe and comment section.

+### Key Functionalities:
+- Pagination for easy browsing of multiple recipes.
+- Integrates with search and filter functionality for improved user experience.

+---

+Each component is designed to be easily reusable across multiple parts of the application, promoting clean code architecture and maintainability.
+You can customize the components by passing the appropriate props for each use case.
+Detailed error handling and user feedback mechanisms are implemented in all components for a seamless user experience.

 ## Responsive Design